HelloJahid/Real-Time-Face-Mask-Detector/README.md

 </p>

 ## Why CNN
-In this project Convolutional Neural Network(CNN) used as Image classsifier.
-We have two types of data face with mask and face with no mask.These two types of data are classifiy by the CNN model.
+In this project, Convolutional Neural Network(CNN) used as an image classifier.
+We used a pre-trained CNN model named ResNet50 to implement a transfer learning approach.
+We have two types of data face with mask and face with no mask.
+These two types of data are classified by the CNN model.

 ## Why App.py
 We implement an open-cv based face detection model.
 By using OpenCV haarcascade_frontalface_default.xml file we extract face ROI from an image.
 Then the face ROI image fits it to the CNN model.
 Furthermore, like a binary classifier, the CNN model classifies whether the face ROI image is face with a mask or not.